Supercharge Your Development Workflow: Mastering Claude Code Slash Commands

 Incorporating Team Standards and Conventions

+Your most valuable commands will be those that encode your team's specific knowledge and conventions.
 Include references to your style guides, linting configurations, and testing strategies.
-Commands should feel like they were written by your most experienced team member, capturing institutional knowledge that might otherwise exist only in code reviews or documentation.
+Commands should feel like they were written by your most experienced team member, capturing institutional knowledge that might otherwise exist only in code reviews.

 Error Handling and Edge Cases